retypeapp/retype/pro/pro.md

 ## Is Retype Pro a separate product?

-No. A Retype Pro key will unlock functionality within the same `retypeapp` that you have already [installed](/guides/getting-started.md).
+No. A Retype Key will unlock functionality within the same `retypeapp` that you have already [installed](/guides/getting-started.md).
 A separate installer or product installation is not required.

 Adding the key to your [wallet](/guides/cli.md#retype-wallet) will automatically unlock all Pro features.